 Introverts, stutterers and nerds in the spotlight

-Films about outsiders are high in Hollywood Course: Recently seen as "The Biggest Showman" and a few years ago "The King's Speech".
-Such films have long since ceased at the most well-known international awards ceremonies.
+Films about outsiders are very popular in Hollywood: recently seen “The Biggest Showmann” and a few years ago “The King's Speech”.
+Such films have long since been awarded at the best-known international award ceremonies.

 This shows that we are in a state of social change here: even as an introvert or stutterer, you can go far - and that's why we need such role models and maybe even the somewhat chatty Hollywood movies.